 SCHOLARSHIPS & FINANCIAL AID

-Thanks to the generosity of donors, CLTL awards scholarships to some incoming CLTL students in most years.
+Thanks to the generosity of donors, Conservation Leadership awards partial scholarships to a number of incoming Conservation Leadership students in most years.
 These amounts vary year to year, depending on contributions to the scholarship fund and other factors.
-In most instances, scholarship awards are modest (e.g., $1,000) in order to spread the funds to more students.
+Scholarships are usually in the range of $1500 to $5000.

-Scholarship and assistantship selections are based on information in the CLTL applications.
-Students do not need to do anything additional to be considered for a CLTL scholarship or assistantship that is awarded by the CLTL program.
+Scholarship and assistantship selections are based on information in the Conservation Leadership applications.
+Students do not need to do anything additional to be considered for a Conservation Leadership scholarship or assistantship that is awarded by the Conservation Leadership program.
 However, CSU has other scholarship and financial aid programs, which require additional materials: